 MPH, Johns Hopkins Bloomberg School of Public Health, 2001

-Dr. Johnson’s research interest is in understanding how social experiences (e.g., poverty, family relationships, neighborhood characteristics, life events) shape the biology of child and adolescent development.
-She has examined the role of early life stress in shaping self-regulatory development beginning in the fetal period.
-Specifically, she is interested in self-regulation as a key source of resilience.
-Other research interests include neurodevelopment in adolescence and its implications for adolescent health policy, social influences on neurodevelopmental trajectories, and adolescent injury and violence prevention.
+Dr. Johnson’s research focuses on understanding how early life experiences (e.g., poverty, trauma, life events) shape the biology of child and adolescent health and development.
+Currently, she is investigating biological and social mechanisms in the intergenerational transmission of health disparities.
+Other research interests include brain development adolescence and its implications for adolescent health policy, social influences on neurodevelopmental trajectories, and adolescent injury and violence prevention.

 Honors and Awards